PiBrewing/craftbeerpi4-documentation/master/development.md

 ### Examples for Property types

 {% hint style="info" %}
-You can specify a default_value inside the property.
-But at this is currently not used.
+Allthough you can specify a default_value inside the property, it is currently not used.
+You need specify the default value in the `self.props.get` function (see below).
 {% endhint %}

 #### Property.Select